 Where an existing chimney is used, it must be large enough to provide a draft adequate for removing the gaseous products of combustion.
 The cross-sectional area of the chimney must be at least 25 percent greater than that of the connector.
-For example, the common 8" X 8" flue liner has an actual interior cross-sectional area of only 49 inches (7" X 7") and thus, can only accommodate a 7 inch stove connector.
+As a general rule, common 8" X 8" flue liner has an actual interior cross-sectional area of 42 to 49 inches.
+This is adequate for a 6 inch stove connector, which matches the appliance flue collar.